dy/piezo/README.md

 const arrValues = new Float64Array(memory, arr.value, 3)
 ```

+### Compiler

+Basic algorithm of compilation:

+1. String is [parsed](./src/parse.js) by subscript with set of instructions/precedences into lispy tree.
+2. Tree is [precompiled](./src/precompile.js) - cleaned up, normalized, validated, prepared for compiler.
+3. Clean tree is [compiled](./src/compile.js) - into wasm via code builder methods.
+4. Stdlib parts are included on demand.

 ## Motivation

 _Web Audio_ is unreliable - it has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).
 Besides, audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.